explodingcamera/nots/README.md

 With **Nots**, you can transform any server into a powerful, scalable, and secure cloud platform.
 It's a self-hosted alternative to serverless and edge platforms like AWS Lambda, Google Cloud Functions, Vercel, and Cloudflare Workers.
 You bring your code, and `nots` deploys it using the best-suited runtime — be it Bun, Docker, or a standalone binary.
 The focus is on simplicity: You provide an artifact, and `nots` takes care of the rest.
 Unlike other platforms, `nots` doesn't require you to build a new Docker image for every app version, and it doesn't force you to use a specific language or framework.
 Additionally, it manages your secrets and environment variables, keeping them secure.
 Plus, it smartly routes traffic to your apps.

+All of this without any "magic" - no special runtime or framework is required to run your apps.

 ## 📖 Table of Contents

 - [📖 Table of Contents](#-table-of-contents)